ihor/Cachalot/README.md

 ##### get($id)

 Returns cache entry by id.
-Returns false if id was not found.
+Returns false if entry was not found

 ##### set($id, $value, $expireIn = 0)

-Set cache entry with TTL by id.
+Sets cache entry with TTL by id.
 When ```$expireIn = 0``` the value is cached forever.

 ##### delete($id)

-Deletes cache entry by id.
+Deletes cache entry by id

 ##### clear()

-Clears all cache entries.
+Clears all cache entries